|

 where \( n \) is the number of rows in the evaluation data.
 The MAPE score is always non-positive, and a higher value indicates a better fit.

-x must be equal to the number of rows in y. y should be zero, as this would lead to division by zero in the MAPE calculation. | x | \( \texttip{n}{Number of samples} \times \texttip{d}{Dimension of the vector space} \) matrix of row vectors |
+| x | \( \texttip{n}{Number of samples} \times \texttip{d}{Dimension of the vector space} \) matrix of row vectors |

 | y | \( \texttip{n}{Number of samples} \times \texttip{d}{Dimension of the vector space} \) matrix of row vectors |